Atilla-Arslan/sei-project-two/README.md

  }
 ```

-They were then displayed on the page using JSX by using various elements from the data structure of the response from the request.
+They were then displayed on the page using JSX, this was done by using various elements from the data structure of the response from the request.

-One challenge we had was that as it was such a large data set, sometimes you would get incomplete data, which would cause the page to error when it was empty in the response object.
+One challenge we had was that, as it was such a large data set, sometimes you would get incomplete data, which would cause the page to error when it was empty in the response object.

 To get around this certain elements were conditionally rendered using ternary statements to determine what to do in the event of the data returning null.